 UPDATE (11:51 a.m., 4-22-2014): Firefighters on Tuesday were clearing a fire line to contain a fire that had spread across nearly 130 acres above the New River in southern West Virginia, according to ranger Leah Perkowski-Sisk of the National Park Service.
 Firefighters there have been joined by members of the nearby Mount Hope Fire Department and the Midewin Hot Shots, an inter-agency wildland firefighting crew hosted by the Midewin National Tallgrass Prairie in Wilmington, Illinois.
 Cloudiness and higher humidity are helping firefighters battle the blaze.

 FAYETTEVILLE, W.Va. -- Dramatic terrain and low relative humidy have conspired to feed a forest fire that inflamed Sunday on the flank of the New River Gorge southeast of the world-famous New River Gorge Bridge.

-A crew of 14 wildland firefighters employed by the National Park Service are battling the blaze, which is currently estimated to have spread across 15 to 20 acres, according to Robin Snyder, a spokesman for the New River Gorge National River.
+A crew of 14 wildland firefighters employed by the National Park Service are battling the blaze, which is currently estimated to have spread across 15 to 20 acres, according to Robin Snyder, a spokesman for the New River Gorge National Park and Preserve.

 "The NPS crew is reassessing the tactic for direct attack on the fire, as the terrain is treacherous and steep, and the relative humidity is at 21 percent," Snyder reported in a Monday afternoon press release.